 One doesn’t necessarily lose the income of their institutionalized husband or wife simply because that spouse moves into a nursing home paid for by Medicaid.
 Whether you, as the healthy spouse, can receive your spouse’s income depends on your own income, and if you need the extra income to support yourself.

 While the federal government sets this minimum and maximum monthly income allowance, some states use just one standard figure within the given parameters.
-For instance, as of 2022, California and Texas both use a standard spousal income allowance of $3,435, and Illinois has a standard figure of $2,739.
+For instance, as of 2024, North Dakota uses a standard spousal income allowance of $2,550.

 The short answer is yes, they will lose most of their income.
 When your spouse enters a nursing home that is paid for by Medicaid, he or she is only able to keep a small part of their monthly income.
 This is called a Personal Needs Allowance (PNA).
 It can be used on anything your spouse wishes, such as salon services, magazines, hygiene products, and clothing.